someengineering/resoto.com/docs/getting-started/launch-resoto/index.md

 </TabItem>
 <TabItem value="k8s" label="Kubernetes">

-1. Resoto Core provides a service that exposes Resoto UI on port `8900`.
+1. Resoto provides a service that exposes Resoto UI on port `8900`.
 We recommend configuring an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) with a valid certificate for UI access, but you can port-forward the service as a temporary solution:

    ```bash
    $ kubectl port-forward services/resoto-resotocore 8900